Uniforms of the Confederate States Armed Forces: Jackets and coats

 The jacket prescribed for infantry use was of the same design for all service men.
 The design itself depended entirely on the region, time, and the source of fabrics.
 The Eastern Theater uniform jacket was the Richmond Depot design, with three primary types issued throughout the war.
 The jacket varied from a cadet gray, piped and trimmed jacket, looking much like a pre-war militia jacket, to the jeans-cloth jacket that was worn out in six months.
 The materials and uniforms imported from England were also issued to the troops through this facility.
 The Western and Deep Southern facilities manufactured similar uniforms, being jeans-cloth, dyed with vegetable based grays, that would fade to brown or tan.
 The typical jackets issued had 5-7 button fronts, with collar and cuff trim that varied from era, region and source, and an outside pocket on occasion.

 The previous styles were the militia uniforms.
 These consisted of everything from the more sharp-looking jackets and coats, which resembled the French or Northern Infantry uniforms, to the no-flares "battle-shirt", meant for drilling and battles only.
 The uniform for these militia units varied by each company through a single county or parish, let alone the country itself.
 The militia uniforms were a menagerie of colors, from cadet gray, dark blue, and hunter green, to reds, buffs and gold tones.
-The other variety of CS Army uniform jackets and coats is the Zouave.
+The other variety of CS Army uniform jackets and coats was the Zouave.
 This jacket was meant to be loose-fitting and reflect the French-African Zouave units.
-There were several units to consist of this uniform, including the "Richmond Zouaves" of the 44th Virginia Infantry Regiment, the "Louisiana Tigers" in the 1st Louisiana Special Battalion, and "Coppen's Zouaves" of Louisiana.
+There were several units wearing variations of this uniform, including the "Richmond Zouaves" of the 44th Virginia Infantry Regiment, the "Louisiana Tigers" in the 1st Louisiana Special Battalion, and "Coppen's Zouaves" of Louisiana.